JohnDevAc/streamsquirrel/README.md

 - This implementation expects NDI audio frames to be Float32 planar, which is typical for NDI SDK audio v2.
 - The bridge currently supports **48kHz, 2-channel** AES67 output.
   - If the NDI source is not 48kHz or not 2ch, the pipeline will refuse to start for that slot.
-- For production, consider:
-  - Adding resampling & downmix/upmix
-  - Tighter RTP pacing with a dedicated clock
-  - PTP (ptp4l/phc2sys) on the network, as AES67 expects PTP

 ## Troubleshooting
 - If no NDI sources appear: